Addressing Violent Radicalisation and Extremism: A Restorative Justice & Psychosocial Approach

 Introduction & book’s impetus

-Chapter 1: New wine in old wineskins and a new way forward
+Chapter 1: New wine in old wineskins: A new way forward

-Chapter 4: Power, inequality and injustice – finding the terrorist from within
+Chapter 4: Power, inequality and injustice: The terrorist from within

-Chapter 12: Gaps, next steps and a guide for policy and practice
+Chapter 12: Gaps, next steps and a guide for research policy and practice

 Epilogue: Awakening the terrorist within